What are cold sores?

 Some people have the virus but don't get cold sores.
 They have no symptoms.

-Your doctor can tell if you have cold sores by asking you questions to find out whether you have come into contact with the virus and by examining you.
+Your doctor can tell if you have cold sores by looking at the sore and asking you questions to find out if you have come into contact with the herpes simplex virus.
 You probably won't need any tests.

 How are cold sores treated?

 Cold sores usually start to heal on their own in 7 to 10 days.
 Treatment can get rid of cold sores faster, and it can also help ease painful blisters or other symptoms.

 Treatment may include:

 - Oral antiviral medicines.
 These can reduce pain and slightly improve healing time.

 - Topical creams or ointments.
 They may reduce pain, itching, and healing time.

 To prevent recurring cold sores, oral antivirals may also be taken daily.
 This can be especially helpful for people who have frequent and painful outbreaks.

 There is no cure for cold sores or the virus that causes them.